open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/querying-sql.md

 ## Running the demo

-To show off this example, we will use the `docker-compose.yaml` file we wrote earlier to bring up two containers: one for the demo REST server, and one for Enterprise OPA.
+To show off this example, we will use the `docker-compose.yaml` file we wrote earlier to bring up two containers: one for the demo REST server, and one for EOPA.

 To start the containers, run `docker compose up`.